Earring: History

 Multiple piercings in one or both ears first emerged in mainstream America in the 1970s.
 Initially, the trend was for women to wear a second set of earrings in the earlobes, or for men to double-pierce a single earlobe.
-Asymmetric styles with more and more piercings became popular, eventually leading to the cartilage piercing trend.
-Double ear piercing in newborn babies is a phenomenon in Central America, in particular in Costa Rica.
+Asymmetric styles with more and more piercings became popular, eventually leading to the cartilage-piercing trend from the 1990s onwards.
+Double ear piercing in newborn babies is a phenomenon in Central America, particularly in Costa Rica.